Hironori-Sushiki-S11/RSA-2048-Collapse-S11/Boundary-Coordinate-Grid/HOW_TO_APPLY_ADAPTIVE_ADDRESS.md

 The user or application domain determines:

-- the current finite corpus;
+- the current held-information corpus;
 - what counts as the same or different;
 - what constitutes a Collision;
 - which observables are currently available;